jdyeakel/jdyeakel.github.io/teaching/ecology/syllabus.md

 + **Course Requirements & Grading Procedures**
     * ***Class Attendance and Participation Policy***
-        * This course is delivered ***synchronously over ZOOM***, meaning that lecture & discussion attendance *at the time of the lecture & discussion* is required.
+        * This course is delivered in person and at times ***synchronously over ZOOM*** when remote.
+In both cases, the lecture & discussion attendance *at the time of the lecture & discussion* is required.
         * Attendance and participation in the discussion section is required and will be a component of the student’s course grade.
         * The **3** lowest lecture attendance scores will be dropped
     * ***Required and Supplemental Readings***
         * **Required Textbook**: W.D.
 Bowman, S.D.
 Hacker, and Cain, M.L.
 2017.
 Ecology, 4th or 5th Edition.
 Sinauer Associates, Inc., Publishers.
 Sunderland, MA.
-        * The ebook is a good option, as it is a bit cheaper (visit school bookstore for more info)
+        * Everyone is given ebook access (and charged) at the beginning of the course (see announcement on CatCourses for more info).
+If you do not wish to maintain your access to the ebook, follow the instructions on the CatCourses announcement to decline access and recoup the ebook charge.
         * Readings will also be assigned for the Discussion section and instead of the book for some lectures.
 These are required and will be provided on the course website.
         * Note: earlier editions (1st, 2nd, 3rd) of this textbook may be used but are not recommended.
+    * ***In-class laptops or tablets***
+        * Each student will be expected to have access to a laptop or tablet during lectures and discussion sections to explore ecological models.
+Any operating system will suffice, as will iPads or similar tablet-like devices.
+Smartphones are ***not*** recommended.
     * ***Course Assignments and Projects***
-        * Late assignments (e.g., homework) will not be accepted.
         * **Homework**: Throughout the semester,  homework assignments will be assigned, consisting of exercises provided by the Teaching Assistant/Instructor. ***Homework assignments will be delivered via Canvas***
         <!-- * **Quizzes**: Quizzes will be given periodically during the lecture period.
 They will not necessarily be announced. -->
         * **Discussion Activities**: All students are required to go to their respective Discussion Sections and participate/engage in the discussions and activities conducted in the section.
 Your discussion grade will take into account both participation and responses to Discussion assignments. ***Only otherwise notified, Discussion Activity scores will be delivered via CatCourses***
-        * **Exams**: There will be **2** “midterm” exams during the semester and **1** comprehensive final.
+        * **Exams**: There will be **3** “midterm” exams during the semester and **1** comprehensive final.
 There will be no make-up exams or early exams.
 If you are sick during an exam, you must supply a note from your doctor verifying your illness.
 Your grade for the missed exam will be based on your average score from the other exams.
-You cannot miss more than one exam for an excused illness and taking the final is mandatory in order to pass the course. ***Exams will be open-book + open-note and delivered via Canvas***
+You cannot miss more than one exam for an excused illness and taking the final is mandatory in order to pass the course. ***Exams may either be in person or delivered remotely via Canvas, as the situation requires***
-        * ***Grading***: Your final grade will be based on the following: lecture attendance: 5%; discussion section participation & activities: 15%; homework: 15%; midterms: 40% (two, 20% each); and comprehensive final exam: 25%.
+        * ***Grading***: Your final grade will be based on the following: lecture attendance: 5%; discussion section participation & activities: 15%; homework: 15%; midterms: 45% (three, 15% each); and comprehensive final exam: 20%.
         * Grades will be given using the approximate framework: A: 90 - 100%, B: 80 - 90%, C: 70 - 80%, D: 60 - 70%, F: < 60%.
 This framework is subject to change given the distribution of the final grades.
+        * Late assignments (e.g., homework) will not be accepted.